Charlotte Adams (mountain climber)

-Charlotte A. Adams (later Charlotte A. Cunningham) (born 1859) was an Australian mountain climber.
+Charlotte A. Adams (later Charlotte A. Cunningham) (1860 - 5 September 1920) was an Australian mountain climber.
 She became the first woman of European descent to climb to the peak of Mount Kosciuszko in February 1881, aged 21.

 Biography

-In February 1881, Adams accompanied her father, Philip Francis Adams, on a surveying trip to the Cooma district.
+In February 1881, Adams accompanied her father, Philip Francis Adams, Surveyor General of New South Wales on a surveying trip to the Cooma district.
 On the trip, she climbed to the peak of Mount Kosciuszko, becoming the first known European woman to have made the climb.

-Adams married Herbert Norfolk Cunningham on 19 April 1882.
+Adams married Herbert Norfolk Cunningham, brother of Sir William Edward Fairlie-Cuninghame, 13th Baronet, on 19 April 1882.

+She died in Darlinghurst on September 5, 1920.